The Property Search allows you to view detailed information for properties in Miami-Dade County.

 This exemption benefit is a “Local Option” which means county and city governments can decide whether or not to implement its provisions.
 To apply, please complete both of the following forms:

-So far, the following Taxing authorities have adopted this new exemption for 2013:
+So far, the following Taxing authorities have adopted this new exemption:

 - Bay Harbor Islands